thomazach/POCS-moxa-build/README.md

 The weather station is currently being redesigned, and as such this module is a work-in-progress.
 The main concept is that the module will analyze the results of a connected weather sensor and communicate a True or False statement about weather safety to core.
 This statement is currently forced to be true in the `core` module for the time being.

 ## User Input and Configuration Files
 We use yaml files to store configuration information.
 We don't allow users to edit these directly.
 It is best practice for this project to keep `.yaml` hidden from the user in production, and allow the user to edit them using a dedicated front end.
 Developers are responsible for providing documentation for users of all skill levels (assuming basic computer knowledge).
+## Developing Packages
+The `package` command in the panoptes-CLI gives developers ways of adding additional functionality to units that can be easily reproduced by users.
+The `>>package --install <standard package name>` command searches for `<standard package name>` in a match and case statement, where each case runs the standard package's custom installation instructions.
+Generally, this installs any required dependencies, downloads a package's source code to a temporary directory, copies and pastes the contents of the temporary folder into `~/POCS-moxa-build`, and finally deletes the temporary folder.
+To create your own custom package, create a github repository with the source code of the package located in `packages/name-of-your-package`, and CLI integration in `user_scripts/panoptes_CLI_compatible_command.py` (note that the CLI supports any language as long as it is executable as a script with a proper shebang).
+This is the suggested format so that your package's files and commands can be easily located by the user.
+While no standard packages exist yet, the panoptes3D project is currently under development, and [this branch](https://github.com/sarumanplaysguitar/panoptes3D/tree/moxa-pocs-panoptes3d-pkg) is being organized into a standard PANOPTES package.
+To become a standard package you can open a pull request on the develop branch that modifies the `install` function in `user_scripts/package.py` with custom installation instructions that:

+1. Are matched to your package name
+2. Download your tar ball from your github release
+3. Unzip the tar ball to `~/your-repo-name` and delete the old tar ball
+4. Install any relevant dependencies on both the Raspbian and Moxa builds
+5. package.py will then copy and paste the package's file structure into `POCS-moxa-build` and record the locations of installed files
+6. package.py will then delete the temporary directory containing the standard package

+To update a standard package, you will need to make another pull request for your package that changes the link of the older release to that of the newer one. **You must make this pull request using the same github account.** In order **for your pull request to be merged**, your package must:

+1. Provide new functionality and/or features
+2. Be integrated with the `panoptes-CLI` by placing commands in `user_scripts/your-executable-command-here` and handle all user input exclusively through the `panoptes-CLI`
+3. Integrated commands should support the development of light weight wrappers, as explained in the [Advanced Operation section](#advanced-operation)
+4. Integrated commands must have a `-h` or `--help` argument that explains how to use them.
+5. If the package is written in python, it should use this project's logging object, explained [here](#logger).
+If it is written in a different language, logs should be placed in `logger/logs/package_logs/package_name`.
+6. If required, package settings should be placed in `conf_files/package-name-settings.yaml`
+7. Be documented and in accordance with [Commitment to End Users, Project PANOPTES, & Open Source](#commitment-to-end-users-project-panoptes--open-source)

+**If your package universally improves source code for all users, and there are no reasons why some users wouldn't want the features, we would perfer to merge your package directly to source code.**